SystemsApproach/security/crypto.rst

    Authentication using public keys.

-Public-key cryptograpy has an interesting history.
+Public-key cryptography has an interesting history.
 The concept of public-key ciphers was first published in 1976 by Diffie and Hellman.
 Subsequently, however, documents have come to light proving that Britain’s Communications-Electronics Security Group had